Microwave oven: Penetration

 Another misconception is that microwave ovens cook food "from the inside out", meaning from the center of the entire mass of food outwards.
 This idea arises from heating behavior seen if an absorbent layer of water lies beneath a less absorbent drier layer at the surface of a food; in this case, the deposition of heat energy inside a food can exceed that on its surface.
 This can also occur if the inner layer has a lower heat capacity than the outer layer causing it to reach a higher temperature, or even if the inner layer is more thermally conductive than the outer layer making it feel hotter despite having a lower temperature.
 In most cases, however, with uniformly structured or reasonably homogeneous food item, microwaves are absorbed in the outer layers of the item at a similar level to that of the inner layers.

 Depending on water content, the depth of initial heat deposition may be several centimetres or more with microwave ovens, in contrast with broiling / grilling (infrared) or convection heating methods which thinly deposit heat at the food surface.
 Penetration depth of microwaves depends on food composition and the frequency, with lower microwave frequencies (longer wavelengths) penetrating deeper.

 Energy consumption

-In use, microwave ovens can be as low as 50% efficient at converting electricity into microwaves, but energy efficient models can exceed 64% efficiency.
-Stovetop cooking is 90-40% efficient depending on the type of appliance used.
+In use, microwave ovens can be as low as 50% efficient at converting electricity into microwaves, but energy-efficient models can exceed 64% efficiency.
+Stovetop cooking is 40–90% efficient, depending on the type of appliance used.

 Because they are used fairly infrequently, the average residential microwave oven consumes only 72 kWh per year.
 Globally, microwave ovens used an estimated 77 TWh per year in 2018, or 0.3% of global electricity generation.

 A 2000 study by Lawrence Berkeley National Laboratory found that the average microwave drew almost 3 watts of standby power when not being used, which would total approximately 26 kWh per year.
 New efficiency standards imposed in 2016 by the United States Department of Energy require less than 1 watt, or approximately 9 kWh per year, of standby power for most types of microwave ovens.